panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 `<Parent>` component passes `elementRef` to `<Child elementRef={elementRef}>` using a custom prop `elementRef`. `<Child>` component then assigns `elementRef` prop to the tag: `<div ref={elementRef}>Hello, World!</div>`.

 What's your bet, does `elementRef` in the parent component access the DOM element from the child?
-Indee, it is!
+Indeed, it is!

 Then the big question is... why bother at all with using `forwardRef()`?
 You can just pass the ref using a prop!

+I don't recommend doing so, and here are 2 reasons.

 First, using `ref` attribute (instead of a custom prop like `elementRef`) is better because it keeps the ref *API consistent* between class-based, function-based, and HTML tags.

 Second, props in React are [immutable](https://react.dev/learn/passing-props-to-a-component#recap).
-Passing the ref using a prop violates the props immutability rule, because the ref evantually will be assigned (aka mutated) with the DOM element.
+Passing the ref using a prop violates the props immutability rule because the ref eventually is assigned (aka mutated) with the DOM element.

+*Do you know other issues when passing ref using a custom prop?
+Write a comment below!*

 ### 5.3 Anonymous component